 By introducing new modern signalling systems and new trains on the Piccadilly, Bakerloo, Central and Waterloo & City lines, delays due to signal and train failures will be reduced.

 Additionally, over the course of time we will also be introducing platform edge doors where possible (as used on the Jubilee line), helping to ensure customer safety and reducing delays due to litter and other obstructions on the tracks.

 London's population is set to increase from 8.4 million today to around 10 million by 2030.
 The new modern signalling systems and new trains we're introducing will increase capacity to help us meet this challenge.

 60% more capacity (the equivalent of up to 21,000 customers per hour)

 25% more capacity (the equivalent of up to 9,000 customers per hour)

 25% more capacity (the equivalent of up to 12,000 customers per hour)

 50% more capacity (the equivalent of up to 7,000 customers per hour)

 We are making sure our trains will be future-proofed as they'll start to be rolled out by the mid 2020s and will last for at least 40 years.
 Because of this, new trains will have:

-The New Tube for London train design will feature air-cooled carriages as part of a more energy-efficient system to manage tunnel temperatures.
+The new train design will feature air-cooled carriages as part of a more energy-efficient system to manage tunnel temperatures.